vitordmarchiori/Flapping-Wing-UAV-Prototype/README.md

 # Bioinspired UAV with Integrated Solar Cells — CAD Prototype

-This repository contains the CAD models, assembly files, and supporting documentation for a bioinspired flapping-wing UAV prototype equipped with flexible solar cells.
+This repository contains the CAD models, assembly files, and supporting documentation for a bioinspired flapping-wing UAV prototype.

 ![ ](/Figures/UAV_CAD.png)